 Before we begin

-A sudden shift to remote instruction can create both anxiety and pressure.
+Engaging with remote instruction can create both anxiety and pressure.
 Even in the wake of this crisis, professors still want you to learn, to enjoy the course, and to do well.
 This hasn’t changed.

 The best thing that we can all do right now, other than staying home, is communicate.
 Contact your professors and TAs about time pressures, due-date pressures, grade anxiety and communication anxiety.